 Two type of warnings:

-The first type already mentioned is a courtesy-warning to let you know that your timer is counting down.
+The first type already mentioned is a timer-warning to let you know that your timer is counting down.

-The second type of warning is a penalty-warning for breaking a rule.
+The second type of warning is a violation-warning for breaking a rule.

-A penalty-warning causes your timer to instantly drop to the next warning-threshold or ticket.
+A violation-warning causes your timer to instantly drop to the next warning-threshold or ticket.

 If you have 0 warnings, your timer will drop to 90 seconds (1 warning)